Dave-team/Knowledge-base/Project management.md

 - Deliver things that are small and look ahead to see if anything requires per-work early on.
 This will uncover whether you’ll be blocked or not and it can pre-ampt future actions
 - Always ask yourself: what if the project failed.
 Please explain in 5-10 minutes how we would look back on it.
 This will really help seeing the identified and unidentified risks
 - If we had to actually complete this in two weeks, what would our approach be?
+- Make sure to connect to the right people.
+Account manager instead of support when things need doing
+- Issues are not assigned to team members until someone is ready to work on it.
+Instead, every person works on the top priority for their job type.
+The disadvantage is that it may take time to get up to speed with new things, but any analyst can pick up anything
+- Scrum is not ideal for analytics:
+  - Investigate interesting things that are not part of the sprint.
+The analytics team purpose is to generate novel insights so allow time for unplanned investigations
+  - EDA where the analysis objective changes as you explore the data.
+This might require changes to sprint item and there should be flexibility to allow for this
+  - BUA work that needws to be done (e.g. month end reporting) as well as BAU support (e.g. fixing things, answering questions, training)
+  -

 ## Project approach
 1. Define the problem